NBC News Overnight: Cancellation

 Despite a loyal audience, the show's rather weak ratings, high production cost (the show cost $3.5 million to produce) and corresponding lack of ad revenue led to the show's demise after only a year and a half on the air.
 After news of this got out, some viewers sent in money to help defray the costs of producing the program, all of which was returned to the donors.
 The 367th and final telecast of NBC News Overnight aired on December 3, 1983.
 The show's timeslot was replaced by either local programming (movies or syndicated shows) or dead air (if a station had signed off after Late Night With David Letterman or the then-new Friday Night Videos on Fridays).
-In 1984, NBC flagship WNBC-TV began carrying a syndicated revival of its former daytime game show Jeopardy! in the slot, which lasted less than half a season before its syndicator moved it to a station that offered a far more favorable time slot.
+In 1984, NBC flagship WNBC-TV in New York began carrying a syndicated revival of its former daytime game show Jeopardy! in the slot, which lasted less than half a season before its syndicator moved it to a station that offered a far more favorable time slot.
 NBC eventually resumed programming the 1:30/12:30 time slot when it debuted Later in 1988, which has been succeeded in the 21st century by Last Call and A Little Late.
 NBC eventually surrendered the time slot back to its affiliates in 2021, following the end of A Little Late's run.

 NBC's next late-night newscast, NBC Nightside, premiered in 1991; it would last until 1998.
-The network has not had a late-night newscast since then, with NBC stations today running either paid programming, Early Today or local morning newscasts in Nightsides timeslots.
+Thereafter, NBC stations ran either paid programming, Early Today or local morning newscasts in Nightside's timeslots.
+The network has not had a standard late-night newscast since then, although Early Today (which originally debuted in September 1999 as a replacement for the early morning newscast NBC News at Sunrise) began acting as a de facto overnight newscast in September 2017, when NBC moved its initial broadcast from 4:00 a.m.
+ET to 3:00 a.m.
+ET (extending the program's looping feed for affiliates by an additional hour).